 Souvenirs from Croatia: Unique Things to Buy in Rovinj

 Rovinj, Croatia — the jewel of the Adriatic — has a distinct feel more Italian than Central European.
 That’s because Venetians ruled Istria for centuries in northwestern Croatia just across the Adriatic Sea from Venice.
-Today, it’s a perfect laid back destination for savvy travelers looking for sun, water, and great local food and wine.
+Today, it’s a perfect laid back destination for savvy travelers looking for sun, water, and great local food and wine — a perfect addition to your Europe bucket list.
 While you can’t bottle the sunshine, just about everything else that makes Rovinj so attractive is available to take back home with you when at last you part.
 You’ll find unique and beautiful apparel, trinkets, food items, liqueurs, and other souvenirs from Croatia that are made in Rovinj and northern Istria.

 Shopping in Rovinj